 Rare Carat itself explains this on its website: “A good deal score does not mean the diamond is high quality, just good value.”

 So that great price you found might be on a not-so-great diamond.

-That’s why we don’t recommend using the “wire transfer” cash option with any of these small vendors.
-You lose the protection of your credit card company if something goes wrong.
+Are these brands actually brands?
+Who is behind them?
+That’s why we don’t recommend using the “wire transfer” cash option on Rare Carat.
+You lose the protection of your credit card company of something goes wrong.

 An Alternative to Rare Carat